Friday, February 24

 New York Ballroom WEST

-Panel: Paul McClane, RadioWorld; Joseph Manfredi, GM, SUNY Old Westbury Web Radio
+Panel: Joseph Manfredi, GM, SUNY Old Westbury Web Radio; Anabella Poland, General Manager, WMSC Montclair State University

 Having an FCC license is more important than ever – but some colleges/universities think they can sell them to make a few bucks.
 What’s the problem?
 We can just buy another one in the future, right?
 Wrong.
 Find out how to work with your administration to make sure that if you have a license, you will ALWAYS have that license.
-Paul recently wrote the article "Don't Sell That License" and Joseph recently wrote "College Radio Is Not A Right, It's A Privilege," also published in Radio World.
+This session is inspired by the Radio World article "Don't Sell That License."
+Joseph recently wrote "College Radio Is Not A Right, It's A Privilege," also published in Radio World.

 Sports Talk and Sports Play By Play by the Pro’s